eaxeax/spec-kit/templates/commands/plan.md

 ## Language Requirements

-**ALL planning content MUST be written in Korean (한글)**
+**ALL planning content MUST be written in Russian (Русский)**
 - Section headings in planning documents should remain in English for template compatibility
-- All descriptions, decisions, rationales, and technical context must be in Korean
+- All descriptions, decisions, rationales, and technical context must be in Russian
 - Technical terms can be kept in English when appropriate (e.g., API, REST, GraphQL)
 - File paths and code identifiers remain in English
-- User interaction and reporting must be in Korean
+- User interaction and reporting must be in Russian

 ## Outline